donders-research-data-management/rdm-ontology-di/doc/help/user-manual/archive-publish-collections/publish-dsc-share-data.rst

 .. figure:: images/collection_being_published.png

-After the collection is published a permanent read-only copy of the collection will be created and the :ref:`persistent identifier <faq-persistent-identifier-DR>` that was assigned will become active.
+After the collection is published a permanent read-only copy of the collection will be created and the :ref:`persistent identifier <faq-persistent-identifier-DR>` (DOI) that was assigned will become active.
 The persistent identifier can be used for future references.

 A few details of a DSC can still be changed - using the "edit metadata" button - after it has been published, e.g., linking publications to it, and changing its collection users.